What is glomerulonephritis?

 Glomerulonephritis is a disease that involves inflammation of the glomeruli — the filtering units of the kidneys.
+The glomeruli are found in the nephrons.
 This inflammation and subsequent damage to the glomeruli affects their ability to filter waste products and excess water from the blood.

 Young adults are the most likely people to be affected by IgA nephropathy.
 The first sign of disease is often an episode of passing blood-stained urine in association with an infection such as flu or a sore throat.
 The red urine episode usually occurs within a day or so of the respiratory infection and comes to an end by itself.

 Children over the age of 5 years are the most likely group to be affected by post-streptococcal glomerulonephritis, particularly those living in indigenous communities.

 Other bacteria, including staphylococci and pneumococci, can cause glomerulonephritis.

 Chronic glomerulonephritis can develop over many years and in many people, the cause can’t be found.
 Sometimes it arises from acute glomerulonephritis that didn’t resolve.
 Other known causes include malaria and hepatitis.

 Some risk factors and conditions put a person at greater risk of getting glomerulonephritis.
 These include lupus, diabetes, high blood pressure, and viral infections such as HIV, hepatitis B and C.

 Early diagnosis of glomerulonephritis can help a person get treatment faster and may have a significant effect on the outcome for them by reducing deterioration in kidney function.